 Salary is commensurate with experience and leadership at other similarly-situated non-profit organizations.
 SCSJ offers an excellent benefits package, including a 401(k) plan and health, dental, and vision insurance.

-Interested applicants must submit a resume and cover letter by close of business on March 23, 2018 to:
+SCSJ has retained Elinvar to conduct this search.
+Interested applicants should submit a resume and cover letter by close of business on July 31, 2018 to Margaret@elinvar.com.

 Cover letters should specifically address the following topics:

-• For non-lawyer applicants, how your educational degree qualifies you for this position;
+- For non-lawyer applicants, how your educational degree and/or experience qualifies you for this position;